nrfconnect/sdk-nrfxlib/nrf_security/doc/backend_config.rst

 +-------------+-------------------+-------------+

 .. note::
-   The :ref:`nrf_security_backends_oberon` uses some functionality from Original Mbed TLS for AES operations.
+   The :ref:`nrf_security_backends_oberon` uses some functionality from the original Mbed TLS for AES operations.

 AES cipher configuration
 ************************

-AES cipher modes can be configured by setting Kconfig options in the following table:
+To configure AES cipher modes, set the following Kconfig options:

 +--------------+----------------------------------------------------+----------------------------------------+
 | Cipher mode  | Configurations                                     | Note                                   |